AlxHnr/chicken-builder/README.md

 Combines CHICKEN's import and (declare (uses ...)) statements with automatic dependency resolving.
-This is how you tell chicken-bundle to recognize dependencies for building and linking. 'ch-import' is only available inside ch-modules, ch-programs or ch-tests.
+This is how you tell chicken-bundle to recognize dependencies for building and linking.
+Circular dependencies are forbidden. 'ch-import' is only available inside ch-modules, ch-programs or ch-tests.

 ```scheme
 (ch-module foo